What is Teeth Bonding?

 How does tooth bonding work?

 Tooth bonding works similarly to a dental filling, though on a smaller scale.
 Tooth bonding is most appropriate for filling in small blemishes on the fronts of teeth.
 This can be especially beneficial for patients who have stained teeth that are resistant to teeth whitening solutions.
-Additionally, dental bonding can be used to fill in minor chips as long as the damage is not too extensive.
+Additionally, our dentists use dental bonding to fill in minor chips as long as the damage is not too extensive.

 How long does tooth bonding last?

 The lifespan of the composite, tooth-colored resin depends largely on your oral hygiene habits.
-Typically, teeth bonding material lasts anywhere from three years up to about ten years before needing to be touched up or replaced.
+Typically, teeth bonding material lasts anywhere from three years up to about ten years before it will need touching up or replaced.

 How does the bonding stick to my tooth?

 Your dentist will slightly etch the tooth to create very small crevices in the tooth’s enamel structure.
 These small crevices provide a rough surface that allows the resin to bond to your teeth more easily.
 Then, your dentist will place the resin on your tooth and harden it using ultraviolet light.
-After several coasts have been applied to your tooth, the resin is then sculpted to fit your tooth and finely polished to blend in seamlessly with your natural smile.
+After your dentist applies several coats to your tooth, they will sculpt the resin to fit your tooth and finely polish it to blend in seamlessly with your natural smile.

 How much does tooth bonding cost?